1985 Lesotho general election

 General elections were due to be held in Lesotho оn 17–18 September 1985, the first since 1970, when the ruling Basotholand National Party carried out a coup d'état by declaring a state of emergency after annulling the election, which they had lost to the Basutoland Congress Party.
-However, the election was boycotted by all parties except for the BNP, which duly won all 60 seats by default.
+However, the election was boycotted by all parties except for the BNP, which won all 60 seats by default in a non-competitive election.